armbrustlab/marferret/README.md

 To annotate MarFERRet, you must first download a copy of the Pfam database of HMM profiles.
 Make a new directory named `pfam` under the [`data`](https://github.com/armbrustlab/marferret/tree/main/data) directory.
 Download into this directory the latest version of Pfam from the [Pfam ftp site](`http://ftp.ebi.ac.uk/pub/databases/Pfam/current_release/`).

 Once the Pfam HMM database has been downloaded, navigate to the [`scripts`](https://github.com/armbrustlab/marferret/tree/main/scripts) directory and run the  [`pfam_annotate.sh`](https://github.com/armbrustlab/marferret/blob/main/scripts/pfam_annotate.sh) script from the command line.
-In addition to the `data/pfam/Pfam-A.hmm` HMM database, this script requires the  `data/MarFERReT.v1.proteins.faa.gz` file as an input.
+In addition to the `data/pfam/Pfam-A.hmm` HMM database, this script requires the  `data/MarFERReT.{VERSION}.proteins.faa.gz` file as an input.

 The annotation script can take many days to run, as every protein is compared against every HMM profile.
 Once it has successfully completed, you should find the following outputs in the `data` directory:
-* `MarFERReT.v1.best_pfam_annotations.csv.gz` -- a summary of the best Pfam annotation for each MarFERReT reference protein
+* `MarFERReT.{VERSION}.best_pfam_annotations.csv.gz` -- a summary of the best Pfam annotation for each MarFERReT reference protein
 * `pfam/MarFERReT.${VERSION}.pfam.domtblout.tab.gz` -- the complete set of Pfam annotations against each MarFERReT reference protein

 The complete set of Pfam annotations can also be found on the [Zenodo repository](https://zenodo.org/record/7055911) as `MarFERReT.v1.Pfam_annotations.tar.gz`